Community benefits from development

 • Increasing the use of surety bonds

-Map of development contributions shows citywide benefits
+Map of public benefits delivered by development contributions

 Types of development contributions